 The First Opium War started with a Chinese war on drugs.
 The British East India Company had a monopoly on opium grown and processed in India, which it sold into China.
 By 1838, Chinese officials worried about the growing addiction to the drug and the loss of silver to pay for it.
 The Qing emperor sent Lin Zexu to Canton to end the opium trade.
 Lin arrested Chinese opium dealers and demanded the foreign firms turn over their opium.
 They refused.

 Lin held the British merchants hostage and forced them to turn over their opium to be destroyed.
 The British responded by sending a military force to Canton, defeating the Chinese navy and capturing the city.
-They then negotiated the Treaty of Nanking, which forced China to reimburse British traders for the seized opium, open five more trading ports and turn Hong Kong over to the British.
+They then negotiated the Treaty of Nanking, which forced China to reimburse British traders for the seized opium.
+The Chinese also had to open five more trading ports and turn Hong Kong over to the British.
 The treaty also prevented the Chinese from prosecuting British subjects for crimes committed in China.
-It was silent on the subject of opium.
+It had nothing to say on the subject of opium.

 The Chinese called it the Unequal Treaty because the British gave up nothing.
-It was only the first.
+But it was only the first.

 Enter Caleb Cushing

-Caleb Cushing, a former Massachusetts congressman, was one of those Victorians who seemed to be able to do everything.
-Born in Salisbury, Mass., he was a Harvard-trained lawyer, fluent in French, Italian and Spanish.
-He had been an editor of a newspaper, a state lawmaker from Newburyport and counselor to the Supreme Judicial Court of Massachusetts.
-President John Tyler in 1843 appointed him U.S. Ambassador to China.
+Caleb Cushing was one of those Victorians who seemed to be able to do everything.
+Born in Salisbury, Mass., he had a Harvard degree and spoke French, Italian and Spanish fluently.
+He had edited a newspaper and served as a state lawmaker from Newburyport and counselor to the Supreme Judicial Court of Massachusetts.
+Then in 1843, President John Tyler appointed him U.S. Ambassador to China.

 Cushing left from Norfolk, Va., with Webster’s son Fletcher, arriving in China on Feb.
 24, 1844.
 He read every book he could on China on the way over.